coldbox-modules/hyper/README.md

 ### The problem it solves

 Hyper exists to provide a fluent builder experience for HTTP requests and responses.
-It also provides a powerful way to create clients, Bulider objects with pre-configured defaults like a base URL or certain headers.
+It also provides a powerful way to create clients, i.e. Builder objects with pre-configured defaults like a base URL or certain headers.

 ### Requirements